WVNN-FM

 WVNN-FM (92.5 MHz) is a commercial radio station licensed to Trinity, Alabama.
-Owned by Cumulus Media, it airs a Talk Radio format.
+Owned by Cumulus Media, it airs a news/talk radio format.
 WVNN-FM simulcasts WVNN 770 AM, which is licensed to Athens, Alabama.
 The stations are branded as "NewsTalk 770 AM/92.5 FM WVNN".
 The studios and offices are in Athens.

 Broadcast Signal

 WVNN-AM-FM primarily serve North Alabama, including the Huntsville metropolitan area.
 They can also be heard in the Florence/Muscle Shoals radio market.
 WVNN-FM's transmitter is off Nuclear Plant Road in Athens.

 Programming

 News and Talk

 WVNN-AM-FM features three Alabama-based shows on weekday mornings and afternoons, including "The Dale Jackson Show" (5:00 AM–9:00 AM), "The Yaffee Program" (9:00 AM–11:00 AM) and "Rightside Radio" (2:00 PM–5:00 PM).
 Nationally syndicated conservative talk shows are heard the rest of the day with Dan Bongino in middays, and at night Mark Levin, Ben Shapiro, Chris Plante and Red Eye Radio.

 Weekends feature shows on money, health, religion and the syndicated Kim Komando show on technology, as well as repeats of weekday shows.
 Most hours begin with news from ABC News Radio.